codurance/site/_posts/2015-08-26-My-first-walking-skeleton.md

 ### Defining the domain

 The idea I wanted to implement was a [small bot](https://twitter.com/gr8craft) helping developers to remember good design principles while they were reading twitter.
-I registered a twitter account an, with the help of my mentor, decided on it's first feature:
+I registered a twitter account and, with the help of my mentor, decided on it's first feature:

 ```
 Feature: Hourly Article Tweet